2-year-old boy falls into septic tank

 PIERCE COUNTY, Washington --A toddler in Washington state was saved by his quick-thinking mom and sister after he fell deep into a septic tank, KIRO-TV reports.

-Two-year-old Thorin Hess drowned in several feet of raw sewage when his 12-year-old sister saw him fall through a loose lid into his grandparent's septic tank.
+Two-year-old Thorin Hess almost drowned in several feet of raw sewage when his 12-year-old sister saw him fall through a loose lid into his grandparent's septic tank.
 Thorin was completely submerged in sewage.

 In a panic, his mother grabbed this shovel, desperate to reach him.